BlockScience/cats/README.md

 # CATs: Content-Addressable Transformers ([Pre-Alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Pre-alpha))

 ### Description:
-CATs is a unified distributed processing framework and web application back-end on a **[Kubernetes](https://kubernetes.io/)** cluster to be orchestrated on a peer-to-peer mesh network client acting as a cluster head node.
-CATs enable the creation of Web3 data products as decentralized service with data process verification using existing Web2 centralized cloud service technologies (SaaS, PaaS, IaaS) in AWS, GCP, Azure, etc., without the need of a smart-contract language.
+CATs is a unified distributed processing framework and web application back-end orchestrated with **[Kubernetes](https://kubernetes.io/)** to be deployed on a peer-to-peer mesh network client acting as a cluster head node.
+CATs enable the creation of Web3 data products as a decentralized service with data process verification using existing Web2 centralized cloud service technologies (SaaS, PaaS, IaaS) in AWS, GCP, Azure, etc., without the need of a smart-contract language.
 CATs nurture collaboration across domains between cross-functional / multi-disciplinary teams and organizations on products by [**Content-Addressing**](https://en.wikipedia.org/wiki/Content-addressable_storage) the means of processing (input, transformation / process, output, infrastructure [as Code (IaC)]) and using Content-Addresses as the means of data transport between services.

 ### Illustrated CAT:
 ![alt_text](images/simple_cat_10.jpeg?raw=true)